-A bucket is a set of limits and prices for the resources used by vCloud Director organizations imported as user groups into OnApp.
+Company billing plan is a set of limits and prices for the resources used by vCloud Director organizations imported as user groups into OnApp.

 External, organization and vApp network types, as well as network pools, are imported into OnApp as networks and network zones of the VPC type.
 Below are the details on how different vCD networks are imported: